 - Do not remove the needle cover from the syringe or pen until you are ready to use it.
 Do not shake the medicine.

 - Use a new needle and syringe each time you inject your medicine.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Call your doctor or pharmacist for instructions.

 - If you store this medicine at home, keep it in the refrigerator.
 Do not freeze.
-You may store the prefilled syringe or pen at room temperature, for up to 28 days.
+Keep this medicine in its original container.
+You may also store the prefilled syringe or pen at room temperature for up to 28 days.
 Do not put it back in the refrigerator once it has reached room temperature.
 Throw away any unused medicine that has been stored at room temperature after 28 days.
-Do not freeze.
-Do not store the medicine in extreme heat or cold such as in your vehicle's glove box or trunk.
+Do not store the medicine in extreme heat or cold (including keeping it inside your vehicle's glove box or trunk).

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.